jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "I would never question the gods' power.
 I only observe: Every time a wave like this comes, the earth shakes first.
 Then the water pulls back.
 Then the wave.
 In Miletus, in Phocaea, here today.
 Always the same pattern."

 "Yes," the priest says sharply.
-"The earth-shaker announces his wrath through the land before he strikes with water.
-The pattern is Poseidon's anger.
-You describe how the god acts, not whether he acts."
+"The earth-shaker announces his wrath through the land before he strikes with water."

 "Perhaps.
 But I learned from Babylonian star-watchers when the sun would go dark.
 It did.
 Not because I angered Apollo, but because I understood the pattern.
 The gods may will it—but the pattern itself can be known."

 The crowd murmurs, uncertain.

 "Build the temple.
 Honor the gods.
 I look forward to the festivals."
 Thales turns toward the hill.
-"But if anyone wishes to discuss what patterns we might observe, I'll be there."
+"But if anyone wishes to discuss what patterns we might observe, I'll be up there on the hill, looking over the sea that took your city."

 I trade with the Raven, an Illyrian named Bato.
-A knife, shovels, and cloaks, for gold he's found.
+A knife, shovels, and cloaks for gold he's found.

 I shake his hand hard.
-"Rebuild.
+"Rebuild with us.
 We are Greeks."

-I show him the twenty wine flasks I leave for the community.

-Greeks will sort this rubble.
-Rebuild.
+I leave twenty wine flasks and twenty cases of grain to feed the workers.
+With powerful bulls, rich food, and hard work, energy Greeks will move and rebuild this city.
 Trade will return.
 I will move cargo port to port, and return to help civilization regrow here.

 I look back at the hill.

-Three people walk with Thales, the philosopher.
+Three people look over the sea, discussing what the see with Thales, the philosopher.

 ### Use of Reason